Animal lead poisoning: Wildlife and lead poisoning

 Lead, one of the leading causes of toxicity in waterfowl, has been known to cause die-offs of wild bird populations.
 When hunters use lead shot, waterfowl such as ducks and other species (swan especially) can ingest the spent pellets later and be poisoned; predators that eat these birds are also at risk.
 Lead shot-related waterfowl poisonings were first documented in the US in the 1880s.
-By 1919, the spent lead pellets from waterfowl hunting was positively identified as the source of waterfowl deaths.
+By 1919, the spent lead pellets from waterfowl hunting were positively identified as the source of waterfowl deaths.
 Lead shot has been banned for hunting waterfowl in several countries, including the US in 1991 and 1997 in Canada.
 Other threats to wildlife include lead paint, sediment from lead mines and smelters, and lead weights from fishing lines.
 Lead in some fishing gear has been banned in several countries.

 The critically endangered California condor has also been affected by lead poisoning.
 As scavengers, condors eat carcasses of game that have been shot but not retrieved, and with them the fragments from lead bullets; this increases their lead levels.
 Among condors around the Grand Canyon, lead poisoning due to eating lead shot is the most frequently diagnosed cause of death.
-In an effort to protect this species, in areas designated as the California condor's range the use of projectiles containing lead has been banned to hunt deer, wild pig, elk, pronghorn antelope, coyotes, ground squirrels, and other non-game wildlife.
+In an effort to protect this species, in areas designated as the California condor's range, the use of projectiles containing lead has been banned to hunt deer, wild pig, elk, pronghorn antelope, coyotes, ground squirrels, and other non-game wildlife.
 Also, conservation programs exist which routinely capture condors, check their blood lead levels, and treat cases of poisoning.

 Farm animals

-Cows and horses as well as pet animals are also susceptible to the effects of lead toxicity.
+Cows and horses, as well as pet animals are also susceptible to the effects of lead toxicity.
 Sources of lead exposure in pets can be the same as those that present health threats to humans sharing the environment, such as paint and blinds, and there is sometimes lead in toys made for pets.
 Lead poisoning in a pet dog may indicate that children in the same household are at increased risk for elevated lead levels.